-You can trigger an AP that belongs to the current zone force go to their preferred node.
-First, you must enable node affinity, which gives the AP the priority of the preferred nodes.
+You can trigger an AP that belonging to its current zone to connect to the preferred node.
+First, you must enable Node Affinity, which gives the AP the priority of the preferred nodes.

 This feature is applicable only for SZ300 and vSZ-H platforms.